 "The challenge will be finding people who are inspired and committed to the life of the UCC, in particular to addressing to covenant and policy," Davies said.
 "Those involved will have to be willing to commit to a working group that could continue up to five years and last through many gatherings."

 Faith INFO has issued an invitation across the wider church, seeking nominations for the working group, looking for individuals who represent diverse facets of people and positions in the United Church of Christ; including but not limited to: lay people, clergy, church planters, conference staff, affiliated ministries and beyond.

 The team has sent out a call to particular constituency groups and written to every single local congregation in the denomination.

 All UCC members are welcome to submit nominations, including self-nominations.
 In addition to contact information, the team is interested in each nominee's UCC experience and the skills and perspectives that nominee would bring to the working group.
 Two references are also requested.

 Nominations are open now through July 1, 2019.
 One can apply online here.

 While building the working group is critical, Davies is committed to ensuring that all interested parties in the UCC can participate in the group's conversation.
 So a church-wide survey is also part of the process of reimagining the MOC.

 "The working group has to determine the MOC scope and function.
 Just as important to note, a survey will come out in early June, before General Synod, so individuals across the life of the church can participate in this information gathering process," Davies said.
 "We want all those who are interested to be able to add input into the scope and function of this Manual on Church for the working group."

-Members of the working group will be asked to make a four-year commitment to this project, including an estimated 5–7 in-person gathering across those four years.
+Members of the working group will be asked to make a four-year commitment to this project, including an estimated five to seve in-person gatherings across those four years.